archivesspace/archivesspace/README.md

 directory where java was installed ( something like `C:\Program Files (x86)\Java` ).

+Before setting up the ArchivesSpace service, you should also [configure ArchivesSpace to run against MySQL](https://github.com/archivesspace/archivesspace#running-archivesspace-against-mysql).
+Be sure that the MySQL connector jar file is in the lib directory, in order for the service setup script to add it to the application's classpath.

+Lastly, for the service to shutdown cleanly, uncomment and change these lines in config/config.rb:

+    AppConfig[:use_jetty_shutdown_handler] = true
+    AppConfig[:jetty_shutdown_path] = "/xkcd"

+This enables a shutdown hook for Jetty to respond to when the shutdown action is taken.

-You can execute the batch script from your ArchivesSpace root directory from the command line with `launcher\service.bat`.
+You can now execute the batch script from your ArchivesSpace root directory from the command line with `launcher\service.bat`.
 This  will configure the service and provide two executables: `ArchivesSpaceService.exe` (the service) and `ArchivesSpaceServicew.exe` (a GUI monitor)